 The bike was quick for its time, and I later incorporated a lower ratio rear drive, it had been 3.20.
 The bike, with the 3.20, would reach redline rather easily, and going WAY past stock redline was also very easy.
 The stock 4 speed gearbox was used; although modified a second time after I experienced some breakage problems with my too-radical quick-shifting original modifications.

 The dyno was showing 74 corrected horsepower at the rear wheel at approximately sea level, when we destroyed the rear tire.
 I had not even been near my personally imposed red-line rpm at the time.
 This was on the best premium 102 octane pump gasoline.
-This type of power probably meant ~80+ at the flywheel, and I felt it could not safely be maintained ...I was sure the engine would explode/melt-down; ...so, full throttle runs that lasted any period of time to 8000 rpm were not performed; none were done that lasted over maybe 10 seconds.
-I did enough runs to make sure that the engine would run on the rich side of peak power, no matter what rpm (if over 3000 or so) and throttle position.
+This type of power probably meant ~80+ at the flywheel, and I felt it could not safely be maintained ...I was sure the engine would explode/melt-down.
+This was even though we monitored head temperatures.
+Full throttle runs that lasted any period of time to 8000 rpm were not performed; none were done that lasted over maybe 10 seconds.
+I did enough runs to make sure that the engine would run on the rich side of peak power, no matter what rpm and throttle position.
 This ended up being very tricky to get correct.
 I felt that wasting LOTS! of fuel to keep the piston and head cooler was the safest thing to do.
 It had only a small effect on power, but likely a lot of effect on not encouraging melt-downs!

 There was never a serious mechanical problem, in normal (yes, even very spirited!) riding.
 I did have the transmission problems mentioned, and one of my earliest modified rocker arms broke, and VERY luckily that did no serious damage.
 Problems, little ones mostly, did occur, and these, such as oil leaks, were fixed, although I could NEVER fix leaks permanently at the cylinder bases ...the power was too great for the cases and cylinders.
 The method of a large O-ring that BMW introduced much later might have helped to solve that problem, but maybe not, because I think the leaks occurred at the stud threads area and from 'walking'.
 I suspect that the /5 case and cylinder dimensions would still let the cylinders 'walk' some.